MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/mobile-devices/issues-for-mobile-devices.md

 1. Reproduce the behavior that you want to capture.

-1. Run the [Get-MobileDeviceStatistics](/powershell/module/exchange/get-mobiledevicestatistics) cmdlet to retrieve the log:
+1. Run the following [Get-MobileDeviceStatistics](/powershell/module/exchange/get-mobiledevicestatistics) cmdlet to retrieve the log:

     ```powershell
     Get-MobileDeviceStatistics -Mailbox TonySmith -GetMailboxLog -NotificationEmailAddresses "admin@contoso.com"